Fifteen Minute Read

 What Is Lyme Disease?

-As we explain further below, most dogs bitten by Lyme do not exhibit any symptoms.
+As I explain further below, most dogs bitten by Lyme do not exhibit any symptoms.
 However, those who do experience illness will likely act tired and behave as though their joints ache.
 They may arch their backs in pain or have a limp.

 Where Does Lyme Disease Lurk?

 (These are supposed to be updated regularly, but the 2019 Map is still the most recent one available.
-We updated this article in Spring of 2022).
+We updated this article in Spring of 2024).

 In looking at the “low incidence” states, you’d think Lyme is an issue only in the Northeast and portions of the upper midwest.
 However, don’t be misled by those maps.
 In reality, however, climate change is fueling the spread.
 According to the CDC’s Division of Vector-Born Disease, the recovery of white-tailed deer populations and “milder winters, earlier springs, and longer, warmer summers”… mean “blacklegged ticks are succeeding in new geographic areas.”